fredemmott/XRFrameTools/README.md

 - App CPU: the amount of time spent waiting for the game, excluding Render CPU
 - Render GPU: the amount of time the GPU spent working on the work the CPU submitting during "Render CPU"

-In multi-threaded apps, the 'App CPU' may not include all the CPU time spent on each frame; it only includes the amount of time that submitting frames to the headset is blocked by the app.
+In multithreaded apps, the 'App CPU' may not include all the CPU time spent on each frame; it only includes the amount of time that submitting frames to the headset is blocked by the app.

 ### Video memory